dbmi-pitt/path-redcap-to-cdm/README.md

 #### event_mapping_table
 This is the name of the event_mapping_table in the database specified above.
 The event_mapping_table must exist and be populated *before* the python code is run.
-This table is populated by the create_event_mapping_table.sql script.

 #### answer_mapping_table
 This is the name of the answer_mapping_table in the database specified above.
 The answer_mapping_table must exist and be populated *before* the python code is run.
-This table is populated by the create_answer_mapping_table.sql script.

 #### patient_mapping_table
 This is the name of the patient_mapping_table in the database specified above.
-The patient_mapping_table must exist and be populated *before* the python code is run.
-This table's schema is created by the create_patient_mapping_table.sql.
+The patient_mapping_table must exist and be populated *before* the python code is run.  .
 You must map the REDCap record_id values to your PATID in your CDM DEMOGRAPHIC table.

 #### pro_cm_table
 This is the name of the CDM 4.0 PRO_CM table in your CDM schema.
-Typically this is 'PRO_CM'.
+It should be called 'PRO_CM'.
 The data from the python scripts will be written to this table.

 ### REDCap Settings